International Students Requirements & Application

 Join nearly 1,000 international students who chose to study at the University of North Dakota in Grand Forks.
 In fact, our active and diverse international community represents more than 85 countries.

 The admission process at UND is different for undergraduate and graduate students.
-NOTE: If you are from Canada, you will follow the same admissions requirements and complete the same application form as students from the United States.
+If you're from Canada, you will follow the same admissions requirements and complete the same application form as students from the United States.

 Please direct all undergraduate admissions documentation and inquiries to: